Our colleagues Katsyaryna Andreyeva and Darya Chultsova have been behind bars since mid November.

 Katsyaryna Andreyeva and Darya Chultsova were arrested on November 15 for broadcasting live a violent dispersal of a rally in memory of murdered protester Raman Bandarenka and the destruction of a national memorial in the so called Square of Change by security forces.
 They were filming and commenting on what was going on from the apartment on the 14th floor of the house on Smarhouski Trakt Street in Minsk, where they had been invited by the hosts.
 After the rally, armed riot police broke the door to the apartment and detained the crew.

 At first, Katsya and Dasha had administrative reports filed against them under Article 23.34 and 23.4 of the Administrative Code.
 They were accused of allegedly participating in an unauthorized protest and disobeying the police.
 On November 17, a Minsk court sentenced them to 7 days of administrative arrest for their professional activities.
 The court ruling said that Katsyaryna and Darya had committed an offense, but their actions did not constitute a crime.
 However, contrary to the court’s findings, a criminal case was launched against Belsat journalists right at that time.
 On November 20, they were charged under Part 1 of Article 342 of the Criminal Code (organisation and preparation of actions that grossly violate public order).
-The girls were kept in custody, transferred to Zhodzina prison and held in separate cells.

 On November 24, Belarusian human rights watchdogs recognised Katsyaryna Andreyeva and Darya Chultsova as political prisoners.